firasm/jupyterbook_course_template/about/intro.md

 - Nudge theory
 - Opt-out

-## Accomodations
+## What should I do if I need accommodations to be successful in this course?

 Accommodations are intended to remove barriers experienced by individuals with disabilities.
 As a matter of principle, UBC is committed to promoting human rights, equity and diversity, and it also has a legal duty under the BC Human Rights Code to make its goods and services available in a manner that does not discriminate.
 [Policy 73](https://universitycounsel.ubc.ca/files/2019/02/policy73.pdf) (Accommodation for Students with Disabilities) sets out principles and processes governing the accommodation of students with disabilities.

-All accomodations for this course are handled through the [Disability Resource Cenre](https://students.ok.ubc.ca/academic-success/disability-resources/contact-the-disability-resource-centre/) and I encourage you to contact them to book an appointment.
+All accommodations for this course are handled through the [Disability Resource Centre](https://students.ok.ubc.ca/academic-success/disability-resources/contact-the-disability-resource-centre/) and I encourage you to contact them to book an appointment.

+[This page]() has more information about the procedure for getting accommodations in this course.

-### What if I have to
+### What if I have to miss a deadline because of a wedding, birthday, funeral, religious holiday, or personal event ?

+No problem!
+There's not even any need to tell me, or ask for permission to miss deadlines.
+The course is designed to give you maximum flexibility:

+- Every deadline has a 48-hour grace period that is automatically applied.
+- There is no late penalty if you use the grace period
+- You can use the grace period an unlimited amount of time in the course (though if it happens every week and for every assignment, I might check in with you and gently encourage you not to leave things to the last minute)

+If you miss a deadline by more than the grace period, the general course policy is that you will get 0 on it.
+In some very exceptional (i.e. rare) cases, I reserve the right to grant an extension.

-### What if I have dependenants that rely on me for care?
+### What if I have dependents that rely on me for care and unpredictable emergencies may arise?

+Let's talk, send me a private message and we can discuss it.
+I do not necessarily need to know all the personal details, just a high-level summary of your situation and what you think an ideal solution would be.

+I'm sure we will come to some agreement, generally the earlier you let me know of any special circumstances or accommodation, the more I'll be able to do for you!

-## What do I need to know to go through this course ethically and with integrity?
+## How do I go through this course ethically and with integrity?

-### Academic Integrity
+### UBCO's statement on Academic Integrity

 The academic enterprise is founded on honesty, civility, and integrity.
 As members of this enterprise, all students are expected to know, understand, and follow the codes of conduct regarding academic integrity.